codywakeford/hex-chess/README.md

 # Hex Chess

 Hex Chess also known as Gliński's Chess was popular for a time back in the 50s.
 It draws many similarities to regular chess and adds more complexity to the game.
+Here I have made an online multiplayer version of the game.

 https://github.com/user-attachments/assets/883c842c-e3d3-4caf-8552-d8f7eca05ba6